 - 6.1.
-Issue DoD policy (exercising all authority of the SD) within assigned authorities and responsibilities, including authority to propose collateral responsibilities of OSD and DoD Component heads; such instructions will be fully coordinated and this authority may not be fully coordinated and this authority may not be such instructions will be fully coordinated and this authority may not be fully coordinated and this authority may not be such will be such as a full be such delegated.
+Issue DoD policy (exercising all authority of the SD) within assigned authorities and responsibilities, including authority to propose collateral responsibilities of OSD and DoD Component heads; such instructions will be fully coordinated and this authority may not be such as a bully considered and the satisfactory of the considered and the considered delegated.
 Instructions to the MilDeps shall be issued through the MilDep Secretary concerned: Instructions to the CCMDs shall normally be communicated through the CJCS. - 6.2.
 Obtain reports and information. - 6.3.
 Communicate, as necessary, to carry out assigned responsibilities and functions with DoD nents; Communications to MilDeps through MilDep Secretaries and CCMDs normally through - 6.4.
 DoD participation in non-DoD governmental programs. - 6.5.
 Communicate with: Other Executive Branch officials, Legislative Branch representatives Members of the public (through ATSD(PA)). - 6.6.
 Security review appellate authority for OSD/OCJCS

 - and approve administrative changes/reissuances - 6.11.
 Approve premium-class travel for OSD/DAFA/FACA - 6.12.
 Collaborate with Labor Representatives regarding NSPS. - 6.13.
-Issue NSPS implementing issuances for OSD/JS/DAFA 6.14.
-Manage award of DoD miscellaneous grants. - 6.15.
+Issue NSPS implementing issuances for OSD/JS/DAFA - 6.14.
+Manage award of DoD miscellaneous grants.
+6.15.
 Senior Management Official for the Pentagon Reservation and DoD facilities in the NCR in accordance with the National Response Plan, the National Incident Management System, and the National Infrastructure Protection Plan. - Iler(BAA)), State and local officials, and 6.16.
 OSD Records Management/Declassification Programs - 6.17.
 Redelegate these authorities, as appropriate.